CASH TRANSFERS AND HIV EPIDEMIC CONTROL

 Innovative Strategies for Behavior Change

 What’s the best way to encourage people to adopt healthy behaviors?
-From HIV and sexually transmitted disease testing to using contraception, our team draws on innovative methods from behavioral economics and psychology to increase people’s utilization of sexual and reproductive health services and to make more informed choices about their health behavior.
+From HIV and sexually transmitted disease testing to contraception, our team draws on innovative methods from behavioral economics and psychology to increase utilization of sexual and reproductive health services and to help people make more informed choices about their health behavior.
 We’re particularly interested in interventions that incorporate cash and in-kind incentives, social networks, social norms, gamification, and behavioral priming.

 Prevention of Mother-to-Child HIV Transmission

 Although the number of infants born each year with HIV infection has declined dramatically over the past three decades, in 2015, between 110,000 and 190,000 children were newly infected with HIV.
 Our research team is leading the impact evaluation of Zimbabwe’s Accelerated National PMTCT Program, which is being implemented by the Zimbabwe Ministry of Health and Child Care.
 The evaluation (PIs: Nancy Padian and Frances Cowan) consists of serial cross-sectional community surveys of mother/caregiver-infant pairs residing in five of Zimbabwe’s ten provinces.
 We collect data about mother-to-child transmission, unmet need for contraception, and gaps in the “cascade” of PMTCT services in order to evaluate the effect and cost-effectiveness of the accelerated program.